 UDOO BOLT Specs

 Whereas many devices utilize basic system on a chip (SoC) hardware, the BOLT delivers embedded AMD Ryzen technology.
-UDOO AMD Ryzen processing power sets the UDOO BOLT apart from competitors it its AMD Ryzen Embedded V1000 chip.
-This Ryzen EMbedded V1000 system on a chip offers AMD Vega GPU technology coupled with AMD Zen CPU architecture.
+UDOO AMD Ryzen processing power sets the UDOO BOLT apart from competitors is its AMD Ryzen Embedded V1000 chip.
+This Ryzen Embedded V1000 system on a chip offers AMD Vega GPU technology coupled with AMD Zen CPU architecture.
+The BOLT comes in two flavors, the AMD Vega 8 powered UDOO Bolt V8 and the Vega 3 powered UDOO Bolt V3.

 With a maximum clock rate of 3.6GHz, the UDOO BOLT is poised as the fastest development board on the market.
 Onboard, you’ll find an array of ports including two HDMI 2.0 ports, dual USB-C, and USB 3.1 as well as connections for M.2 NVMe, SATA, and M.2 SSDs.
 Plus, there’s an eMMC port.